micmejia/bible-dump/NKJV/Habakkuk/Hab 3.md

 The sun and moon stood still in their habitation; At the light of Your arrows they went, At the shining of Your glittering spear.

 ###### 12
-You marched through the land in indignation; You [^c]trampled the nations in anger.
+You marched through the land in indignation; You trampled the nations in anger.

 ###### 13
 You went forth for the salvation of Your people, For salvation with Your Anointed.
 You struck the head from the house of the wicked, By laying bare from foundation to neck. <i class="selah">Selah_